creationix/nibs/README.md

 This format is designed to be read in-place (similar to cap'n proto) so that arbitrarily large documents can be read with minimal memory or compute requirements.
 For example a 1 TiB mega nibs document could be read from a virtual block device where blocks are fetched from the network on-demand and the initial latency to start walking the data structure would be nearly instant.
 Large documents could also be written to local NVMe drives and loaded to RAM using memmap.

 To enable this random access, all values are either inline (just the nibs pair) or contain a prefix length so that a single indirection can jump to the next value.
 Also some types like the [proposed `array` type](https://github.com/creationix/nibs/issues/4) enable O(1) lookup of arrays of any size.

-Userspace types using the proposed tags can enable O(1) misses and O(log n) hits for trees.
+Userspace types using the [proposed tags](https://github.com/creationix/nibs/issues/4) can enable O(1) misses and O(log n) hits for trees via userspace bloom filters and hash array mapped tries.

 ## Compact on the Wire